-Exciting new music from E. J. Decker — this deep-voiced singer / arranger / producer's fine tribute to one of his core influences, the legendary baritone Arthur Prysock — is now completed and is currently beginning its promotional phase.
+Exciting new music from E. J. Decker — this deep-voiced singer / arranger / producer's fine tribute to one of his core influences, the legendary baritone Arthur Prysock — is now available @ CDBaby.com!

-In keeping with E. J.'s long-time quest for low notes, this project showcases a fine array of talents — baritone sax luminary Claire Daly; recent NY Blues Hall of Fame-inductee, guitarist Chris Bergson; Ron Carter-protegé Saadi Zain on bass; emerging trombonist Elizabeth Frascoia; and two E. J. favorites who've appeared on each of his albums to date: pianist Les Kurtz and Tom Melito on drums.
+In keeping with E. J.'s long-time quest for low notes, this project showcases a fine array of talents — baritone sax luminary Claire Daly; New York Blues Hall of Famer, guitarist Chris Bergson; Ron Carter-protégé Saadi Zain on bass; emerging trombonist Elizabeth Frascoia; and two E. J. favorites who've appeared on all of his albums to date: pianist Les Kurtz and Tom Melito on drums.

 The notable sound of this album is due to the efforts of two men.
 It was recorded by Michael Brorby of Acoustic Studios, Brooklyn, NY, then mixed and mastered by Paul Wickliffe of Skyline Productions, Warren, NJ.